snajjar/cardano-shell-docker/README.md

-# Cardano-stakepool: docker-based image to run a stakepool
+# Cardano-shell-docker: docker-based image to run a stakepool

-Cardano-shell is an utility to simplify access to cardano-node and cardano-cli from a docker environment.
-No need to install from source, with specific version of ghc, libsodium and other specific libraries and build tools that might break your package manager dependencies.
+Cardano-shell-docker is an collection of utilities to simplify access to cardano-node and cardano-cli from a docker environment.
+No need to install from source, with specific version of ghc, libsodium and other specific libraries and build tools that might hard to build on your system, or that could break your package manager dependencies.

 `DISCLAIMER`: I share my own work for free without any kind of warranty. **Use these tools at your own risk**.